 When asked why employers don't discuss "any kind of cuts in pay, benefits or hours" as an alternative to layoffs, some job losers say it would undermine morale or lead the best workers to quit.
 Among those who reject our proposed wage cuts, 38 percent do so because "the pay cut would feel like an insult."
-These results echo findings in employer surveys.
-However, the frequency of expressed concerns about fairness norms and morale effects in our survey data is lower than what typically emerges from employer surveys.
+These results echo findings in employer surveys, but concerns about fairness norms and morale effects in our survey data are less frequent than what typically emerges from employer surveys.
 Our discussion of the Firestone case study by Krueger and Mas (2004) offers a possible reconciliation.
-Specifically, the high costs and deadly consequences of defective tires illustrate how retaliation and performance shortfalls by a few workers can derail and deter job-saving pay cuts.
+Specifically, the high costs and deadly consequences of defective tires illustrate how retaliation and performance shortfalls by a few workers can derail job-saving pay cuts for the larger workforce.
 That remains true even when layoffs are bilaterally inefficient for most employer-worker pairs.